arturkulig/js-book/md/flow/conditional/index.md

-# With conditional statements, code can be run selectively
+# Conditional statements - code can be run selectively